-Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenues are recognized as soon as they are both measurable and available.
+Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting. recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the City generally considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Grant revenues are an exception, as they are considered available when eligible expenditures have occurred even though they may be collected for up to one year after the current fiscal year end.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded when the liability has matured, with the exception of interest and principal which are recognized as expenditures when funds are transferred to the debt service fund to make payments due shortly after the fiscal year end.
+However, debt service expenditures, including lease liabilities, as well as expenditures related to compensated absences and claims and judgments, are recorded when the liability has matured, with the exception of interest and principal which are recognized as expenditures when funds are transferred to the debt service fund to make payments due shortly after the fiscal year end.
+General capital asset acquisitions, including entering into contracts giving the City the right to use leased assets, are reported as expenditures in governmental funds.
+Issuance of long-term debt and financing through leases are reported as other financing sources.